 With all these variations you may ask yourself which one is best for your requirements.
 The good news is, at least for the time being, each of the offerings from the major players are filling a particular need and/or price point.
 Whether that need is an extremely low cost two arm unit to handle slower speed, low repeatability applications or to precisely monitor tool plate forces and the sky is the limit, these robots are filling automation niches that traditional robots have never been able to go before.

-If you have questions about Collaborative Robots or the applications that they may be suitable for their, please feel free to contact us.
+If you have questions about Collaborative Robots or the applications that they may be suitable for, please feel free to contact us.